jsudiaman/jsudiaman.github.io/_posts/2022-09-21-my-macos-cli-toolbox.md

 title: "Bootstrapping the macOS CLI"
 ---

 I consider myself to be a fairly heavy CLI user.
 Not to say that I edit everything through Vim and use cURL to browse the web, of course.
-But I do think that it's worth spending some time to improve upon the "stock" terminal application.
+But I do think that it's worth spending some time to improve upon the stock terminal application.
 Here's how my prompt currently looks:

 ![iTerm2 Prompt](/assets/iTerm2.png)